MPs gathered in Westminster Hall today, September 11, to debate the urgent need for the regulation of non-surgical cosmetic treatments.

 Smyth said, “We will come down on providers who flout these rules like a ton of bricks with tough enforcement from the CQC.
 It’s currently far too easy for someone with minimal or no training to set themselves up as a practitioner.”

-The debate concluded with a motion being passed for the regulation of non-surgical aesthetic and cosmetic treatments.
+The debate concluded that this House has considered regulations for non-surgical aesthetic and cosmetic treatments.

 Aesthetics will continue to follow these developments as they are reported.